gravitational/teleport/rfd/0073-kube-secret-storage.md

 If the identity secret exists in Kubernetes and has the node identity on it, the storage engine will parse and return the keys to the Agent, so it can use them to authenticate in the Teleport Cluster.
 If the cluster access operation is successful, the agent will be available for usage, but if the access operation fails because the Teleport Auth does not validate the node credentials, the Agent will log an error providing insightful information about the failure cause.

 In case of the identity secret is not present or is empty, the agent will try to join the cluster with the invite token provided.
 If the invite token is valid (has details in the Teleport Cluster and did not expire yet), Teleport Cluster will reply with the agent identity.
-Given the identity, the agent will write it in the secret `{$RELEASE_NAME}-state-{{$TELEPORT_REPLICA_NAME}}` for future usage.
+Given the identity, the agent will write it in the secret for future usage.

 Otherwise, if the invite token is not valid or has expired, the Agent could not join the cluster, and it will stop and log a meaningful error message.